-Within 30 calendar days from the date of the completion of the student's initial special education evaluation report, the student's ARD committee shall make its decisions regarding the student's initial eligibility, and, if appropriate, her or his individualized education program (IEP) and placement.14
+Within 30 calendar days from the date of the completion of the student's initial special education evaluation report, the student's ARD committee shall make its decisions regarding the student's initial eligibility, and, if appropriate, her or his individualized education program (IEP) and placement.
+If the 30th day falls during the summer and school is not in session, the ARD committee must meet not later than the 15th school day of the following school year to finalize decisions concerning the student's initial eligibility determination, and, if appropriate, IEP and placement.
+If the 30th day falls during the summer and school is not in session but the initial special education evaluation report indicates that the student would need extended school year services during that summer, the ARD committee must meet as expeditiously as possible after completion of the report.
+Is

-At a duly constituted ARD committee meeting that is conducted after at least 5 school days-notice to the student's parent or guardian, the student's ARD committee, including the student's parent or guardian, shall develop an IEP, consistent with the District's FAPE Composite Operating Procedure, by considering-15
+At a duly constituted ARD committee meeting that is conducted after at least 5 school days-notice to the student's parent or guardian, the student's ARD committee, including the student's parent or guardian, shall develop an IEP, consistent with the District's FAPE Composite Operating Procedure, by considering-16

 - the student's strengths; the concerns of the parents or guardians for enhancing the education of the student; the results of the student's initial or most recent evaluation; and the present academic, developmental, and functional needs of the student; - in the case of a student whose behavior impedes the student's learning or that of others, the use of positive behavioral interventions and supports, and other strategies to address that behavior.
-Further, if a BIP is included as part of a student's IEP SPECIAL EDUCATION DEPT shall ensure that the ARD committee reviews the BIP at least annually and more frequently if appropriate to address the safety of the student or others, or changes in the student's circumstances that may impact the student's behavior.
-16 Circumstances that may
+Further, if a BIP is included as part of a student's IEP the Diagnostician shall ensure that the ARD committee reviews the BIP at least annually and more frequently if appropriate to address the safety of the student or others, or changes in the student's circumstances that may impact the student's behavior.17 Circumstances that may impact the student's behavior may include but are not limited to: a change of placement to a